xenvsync

 Is it safe to commit .env.vault to Git?

-How do I share the key with teammates?
+How do I share secrets with teammates?

 Does it work with Docker?